 (NEED KRANTHI HERE- I THINK HE SAID THESE 3 SPECIES ARE EQUIDISTANT.
 NEED TO INTRODUCE HOW WE WILL CALCULATE PHYLOGENETIC DISTANCE).

-In out pilot study, we first tried to infer Pearson correlation edges in a “target” species Medicago, knowing correlation edges in a “source” species Arabidopsis, trained using another data-rich species (Soy), and the gene-by-gene orthology between genes in Arabidopsis and Medicago (Fig. 4).
-The equation for network inference is trained using Arabidopsis and Soy under an L-Regularized learning algorithm [Shalev-Shwartz 2009].
-Once we “learn” the rules for network structure using Arabidopsis and Soy daya, we applied this learned equation to infer edges in Medicago, and then test the quality of our predictions using “left out” expression data from Medicago.
+In our pilot study, we first tried to infer Pearson correlation edges in a “target” species Soy, knowing correlation edges in a “source” species Arabidopsis, trained using another data-rich species (Medicago), and the gene-by-gene orthology between genes in Arabidopsis and Soy (Fig. 4).
+The equation for network inference is trained using Arabidopsis and Medicago under an L-Regularized learning algorithm [Shalev-Shwartz 2009].
+Once we “learn” the rules for network structure using Arabidopsis and Medicago data, we applied this learned equation to infer edges in Soy.
+To test whether this approach worked, we evaluated the predictions using the expression data from Soy.

-DENNIS- YOU NEED TO EMBELLISH//Correct this……..WE SHOWED THAT THIS “InferNET” learning approach was far superior to the interolog approach which only considers the BLAST score between one species to infer edges in another.
-Using only Arabidopsis to infer expression edges (by BLAST) in Medicago lead to XX predictive power, while using Soy to first train a learned network in Arabidopsis, and then to infer in Medicago lead to XX predictive power.
+This “InferNET” learning approach is superior to the Interolog approach which considers only BLAST scores to infer edges [Insert Interolog reference].
+Under the Interolog approach, if (i) the coexpression edge between g1 and g2 in Arabidopsis has a certain correlation value r, (ii) g1’ in the target (Soy) is the reciprocal top Blast hit for g1, and (iii) g2’ is the reciprocal top Blast hit for g2, then the approach infers a correlation of r between g1’ and g2’.
+As we show in the table below, InferNET has better recall (88% vs. 81%) and precision (77% vs. 69%) than the interolog approach, even though interolog by itself is quite informative.

 For our proof of concept study, the regression model had the following form:

 Estimated correlation in target species t = a1*mean of orthology values + a2*correlation of source pair + a3*p-value of correlation of source pair (Fig. 4A).
 This form of the equation was chosen based on our expectation that the strength of correlation in the target species will depend on some statistic on the orthology assignments (a1*Mov) and the strength and confidence in the correlation of expression in source species (a2*Cs and a3*Ps).
 For the proof of concept study, mean of orthologous values is calculated as follows: if g1 and g2 are the source pair, and g1' and g2’ are the potential new target pair, and g1 and g1’ are reciprocally best blast hits (as are g2 and g2’), then we take the mean of the orthology values, in this case percent identity (BLAST?
 Gloria: I think so.
 Let’s check with Manny), between g1 and g1', and between g2 and g2'.
 We chose the linear form of this equation because such equations are easy to understand and entail discovering just a small handful of coefficients.
-Surprisingly, the results are quite good, with values of XXXX and YYY??????? (see Table 2).
+As mentioned above, the results are quite good (see Table 2 for details).
 The learned model also reveals why interolog works as well as it does.
-Whereas the Mov value and the correlation values both numbers above 0.5, the coefficient for correlation is 40 times greater than the correlation for orthology (1.2 vs. 0.03), implying that the specific value of orthology is unimportant for reciprocal Blast hits.
+Whereas the MOv value and the correlation values both have absolute values between 0.5 and 1, the coefficient for correlation is 40 times greater than the correlation for orthology (1.2 vs. 0.03), implying that the specific value of orthology is unimportant for reciprocal Blast hits.
 Instead, the correlation of the edge in the source species by itself predicts the correlation of the edge in the target.